London by Design

 My main role during this project was to archive much of the content held at the LTM Depot working alongside other members of the team - This involved setting up photo-shoots, scanning, file-management and retouching content.
 Beyond this, as a team we where tasked with organising content into 6 categories and prepping for animation.

-During the project I created a series of animations- some testing the limitations of the space and possible style's that could enrich content and make revealing some of the more important content more exciting.
-I was also asked to create "falling" animations which where triggered by the use of a drawer within the space and used in the final execution of AV.
+During the project I created a series of animations to test the limitations of the space and explore possible graphical styles that could enrich the content we had collected.
+I went on to animate sequences which were triggered by visitors opening the drawers within the space, creating the illusion of content spilling out.